Barbara has spent over 40 years writing poems, lyrics, and sayings for cards and interpreting the meanings and messages in songs.

 The Story Behind "When a Son Loses His Father"

-When someone close to me lost their father, I felt very compelled to write a poem that would accurately describe and respect their relationship.
+When someone close to me lost their father, I felt compelled to write a poem that accurately described and respected their relationship.
 Despite the imperfections in this relationship with his dad, he loved his father unconditionally, flaws and all.
 But in all honesty, he did not have a relationship with his father.

-Funny thing was, when I was attempting to write this piece of work, I struggled the entire day to find the best words that would paint an accurate picture.
-Finally, at the end of the day, I gave up, left my office and computer and headed out on my front step with a nice cold glass of white wine, and no sooner did I sit down to enjoy just one sip, when a light bulb of words swarmed over me.
+The funny thing was when I was attempting to write this piece of work; I struggled the entire day to find the best words that would paint an accurate picture.
+Finally, at the end of the day, I gave up, left my office and computer, and headed out on my front step with a nice cold glass of white wine, and no sooner did I sit down to enjoy just one sip when a light bulb of words swarmed over me.